ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Ludwig data preprocessing maps raw data coming in CSV format into an HDF5 file containing tensors and a JSON file containing mappings from strings to tensors when needed.
 This mapping is performed when a CSV is provided as input and both HDF5 and JSON files are saved in the same directory as the input CSV, unless the argument `--skip_save_processed_input` is used (both in `train` and `experiment` commands).
-The reason to save those files is both to provide a cache and avoid performing the preprocessing again (as, depepnding on the type of features involved, it could be time consuming) and to provide the needed mappings to be able to map unseen data into tensors.
+The reason to save those files is both to provide a cache and avoid performing the preprocessing again (as, depending on the type of features involved, it could be time consuming) and to provide the needed mappings to be able to map unseen data into tensors.

 The preprocessing process is personalizable to fit the specifics of your data format, but the basic assumption is always that your CSV files contains one row for each datapoint and one column for each feature (either input or output), and that you are able to determine the type of that column among the ones supported by Ludwig.
 The reason for that is that each data type is mapped into tensors in a different way and expects the content to be formatted in a specific way.